-We do not really believe in ratings.
-They are too often subjectively biased, but at least we don't want to keep quiet about it.
+We do not really believe in ratings but we don't want to keep quiet about them either.
 Port Charlotte was named #1 Best Place to retire by CNN Money.
-Those guys rated value and the price of real estate, the location and all the amenities and activities the city offers s, and they came to the conclusion that Port Charlotte is really not bad at all.
+Those guys rated the value and the price of real estate, the location and all the amenities and activities the city has to offers.
+After looking into all those things they came to the conclusion that Port Charlotte is really not bad at all.
 What can be better than #1?

 You may also be interested in these communities